Welcome!

 I have special dietary needs – can I get food that I can eat?

 We work to provide everyone with ample variety of yumminess.
-Vegans, vegetarians and omnivores are already accounted for.
-If you have a food allergy or other dietary restrictions, please be in touch and we will do our best to make sure you get what you need.
+Please include your dietary needs in the reg form: we will do our best to make sure you get what you need — if your needs are too complex, we'll reach out to let you know.
 Please note that meat is not necessarily served at every meal.

 Is there internet available?
 Can I check my email?